LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 Available for those without online access, may incur fees

 This is the fastest and most convenient method.
-According to major banks like U.S. Bank and Bank of America, most banks allow you to download statements going back 7 years or more.
+Most banks allow you to download statements going back 7 years or more.
 While online access is typically available for 18 months to several years, the digital PDF versions remain accessible for extended periods.

 1